-A Voice is Heard (2013) Cinematography by Justin Jarrett Camera: Canon 7D

-Following the release of our award-winning feature film, For Aaron: The Documentary in 2009 and the digital campaign that accompanied it, we saw how important digital storytelling was as a tool to engage and inspire change in the world around us.
+A Voice is Heard (2013) Cinematography by Justin Jarrett Camera: Canon 7D PROJECTS THAT MATTER A Decade of Meaningful Projects Following the release of our award-winning feature film, For Aaron: The Documentary in 2009 and the digital campaign that accompanied it, we saw how important digital storytelling was as a tool to engage and inspire change in the world around us.
 We saw first hand how rapidly the marketing of a social cause or an impact organization was changing with the advancements in technology and with our access to filmmakers, web designers, photographers, digital artists and branding specialists, we knew we could be a large part of that change.
 We understood that if we committed our time and talent to the world, we could create a legacy of impact.
 So we came up with drastically reduced costs for marketing & advertising services, flexible & affordable payment plans and began working side by side with social impact organizations around the world to make a difference and help share their stories.
 Now ten years later, we look back on some of our favorite projects.

-REDWOOD GIVES BACK
+REDWOOD GIVES BACK HAITI

-HAITI

 New Story / Century 21 Redwood Realty

 In 2017 our team travelled to Haiti with California based non-profit New Story and Century 21 Redwood Realty as part of their Redwood Gives Back program.
 We spent four days talking with the resilient people of Haiti about their experiences following a deadly earthquake and how the Redwood Gives Back program has helped them to return to a sense of normalcy through their community home building project.

-Our Principal Director had a chance to travel to India with Cora CEO + Founder, Molly Hayward, for 20 days in 2017 in order to capture the company's brand story.
+CORA Our Principal Director had a chance to travel to India with Cora CED + Founder, Molly Hayward, for 20 days in 2017 in order to capture the company's brand story.

-A VOICE IS HEARD KENYA

-Our team's first international project took us halfway around the world to Kenya.
+A VOICE IS HEARD KENYA Dur team's first international project took us halfway around the world to Kenyz.
 We spent almost a month working with the Maasai Tribe and nonprofit, a Voice is Heard to tell their story.

-SIMONE BILES

-Ask, Listen, Learn

-Ask, Listen Learn asked us to concept, write and produce a series of PSA's featuring Olympic Gold Medalist Simone Biles along with Attorneys General from over 25 states aimed at helping to educate parents on how they can help their kids say "yes" to a healthy lifestyle and "no" to underage drinking.
+SIMONE Ask, Listen Learn asked us to concept, write and produce a series of PSA's BILES Ask, Listen, Learn kids say "yes" to a healthy lifestyle and "no" to underage drinking.